ahmedmq/spring-cloud-app-broker-demo/README.md

 -   Specify the Spring Cloud Open Service Broker configuration( using properties under `spring.cloud.openservicebroker`) and Spring Cloud App Broker configuration(using properties under `spring.cloud.appbroker`)
 -   Specify the details of the Cloud Platform deployment (using properties under `spring.cloud.appbroker.deployer`)

+### v2: Configure app deployment properties through App Broker configuration

+Update the Spring Cloud App Broker configuration(using properties under `spring.cloud.appbroker`):

+- Configure the memory requirements for the app instance using the property `spring.cloud.appbroker.services[0].apps.properties.memory`
+- Configure the number of service instances to be deployed using the property `spring.cloud.appbroker.services[0].apps.properties.count`

+> The above configuration of `count` will result in two instances of the application to be deployed into CloudFoundry

+For a complete list of properties please see [Properties Configuration](https://docs.spring.io/spring-cloud-app-broker/docs/1.1.1.RELEASE/reference/#properties-configuration)

 Follow the next section for step-by-step tutorial to deploy the service broker to Cloud Foundry

 ## Deploying the Service Broker to Cloud Foundry